-- Try backlit sunlight to illuminate your flowers during the golden hour as these can help create dreamy images of flowers with the rim light highlighting the flowers details.
+- Try backlit sunlight to illuminate your flowers during the golden hour, as these can help create dreamy images of flowers with the rim light highlighting the flower's details.
 Just make sure that the flower is illuminated well by using the right metering technique and by using reflectors if the flower looks too dark.

 - Do not forget to shoot after the rain.
-The sunlight is sweet and the flowers are fresh and beautiful.
+The sunlight is sweet, and the flowers are fresh and beautiful.

-7. Compositions To Try
+7. Compositions To Try For Flower Photos

 With flower photography, there are so many composition techniques that you can try.
-One thing to look out for is, to compose the flowers in such a way that you avoid any distractions around like dry twigs, branches, unwanted leaves and anything that would take away from the pleasant look of the flower.
-You can hold away any branches that ruin the shot, using clamps.
+One thing to look out for is, to compose the flowers in such a way that you avoid any distractions around, like dry twigs, branches, unwanted leaves, and anything that would take away from the pleasant look of the flower.
+You can hold away any branches that ruin the shot using clamps.

 Also, as much as possible, try to photograph flowers in their natural habitat or in a studio where you have a clean backdrop.
-Other things to avoid are, concrete or brick walls, fences, pots, wires and clamps as these can ruin the image and take the originality away.
+Other things to avoid are concrete or brick walls, fences, pots, wires, and clamps, as these can ruin the image and take the originality away.
 Gently remove any dust or dirt from the flower.

 - Golden Spiral